Maxarino/Maxarino/README.md

 I'm Max, and I'm currently studying Computer Science at the University of Toronto Mississauga.

 ### What I'm working on lately
-- I'm currently learning web development via React to create my own personal website.
+- I'm learning web development via React.
+- I'm working on a tool which can visualize transactions between different wallets on the Ethereum Blockchain.

 Thanks for checking out my GitHub page.
 Below you can find my contact info: